topperguy7/NewsMania/README.md

 📰 NewsMania – News Aggregator Web Application

-NewsMania is a dynamic news web application that fetches and displays real-time news headlines from multiple news sources using a third-party News API.
-The platform allows users to browse top headlines and explore news articles organized by different categories through a responsive and interactive interface.
+NewsMania is a high-performance, full-stack news aggregator that delivers real-time global headlines through a sleek, responsive interface.
+Built with the MERN stack (MongoDB, Express, React, Node), it features secure JWT-based authentication and restricted premium features like deep-search functionality.
 <hr>

 🚀 Features